matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 However, Exception is considered to be application exception, it is recoverable.
 ```

-### :star: Handling InterruptedException
+### :star: Handling InterruptedException.

-- If an InterruptedException is caught it means someone, somewhere, called `Thread.interrupt()` on the thread your code is
+- If an InterruptedException is caught it means someone, somewhere, called `Thread.interrupt()` on the thread your
-currently running in.
+code is currently running in.

 ```java
 // Bad.
 Don't do this.